Free Software

 If the filter factor is: add f/stops to your exposure.

 Most photographers I know write the exposure compensation in f/stops on the plastic filter case so that they don't have to think about it in the field.
-Should you get stuck with just the filter factor information and it is some odd number such as 5.7x, you can divide the film's ISO (or your personal exposure index) by 5.7 and use this as your new ISO.
+Should you get stuck with just the filter factor information an alternative method is to divide your film's ISO (or your personal exposure index) by the filter factor and use this as your new ISO in determining exposure.
+For example, if the filter factor is 2.5 and your ISO is 100, dividing 10 by 2.5 would give you your new ISO of 40.

 Here are a few things you might consider, especially if you are relatively new to using color filters: